Mortierella: Metabolism

 Mortierella can grow on yeast extract, fish meal, or other media rich in nutrients.
-Most laboratories grow these fungi on potato dextrose agar or corn meal agar.
+Most laboratories grow these fungi on potato dextrose agar or maize meal agar.
 The genus can also grow on PARP media, which is used as a common selective medium for Pythium.
 Because of its similar appearance to Pythium in culture, separation of the two can be difficult until sporulation occurs.
 Cultivation and growth of Mortierella fungi are affected by the carbon source, addition of minerals and nitrogen source.
 Monosaccharides are most frequently used for the growth.
 Yeast extract and soybean meal are widely used as nitrogen source.
 Especially the balance between carbon and nitrogen in the medium influences the fungal culture.

 Many Mortierella spp. are chitinolytic.
 Experiments show that they degrade chitin nearly as efficiently as chitinolytic actinomycetes.
 From some Mortierella species it is also known that they are able to degrade hemicelluloses to sugar by using the enzyme xylanase.
 This fungus can degrade the hemicellulose from plants to get sugars for their growth.